3. The Basics of PHP

 print "json2=$json2\n";

-// JSON decoding into an associative array
+// decoding jSON in associative array

 $array2 = json_decode($json2, true);